Gaia-pygmalion/Daily-Fudan-Automation-using-Testcafe-and-Tesseract/README.md

 *It has to be in Shanghai (or the city you are supposed to be in yesterday)*

-Account info is saved in Github secret.
+Account info is replaced with placeholders.

 Run (Node.js environment, chrome/edge/firefox are required):
 ```